Disarmament and International Security

 The Committee works in close cooperation with the United Nations Disarmament Commission and the Geneva-based Conference on Disarmament.
 It is the only Main Committee of the General Assembly entitled to verbatim records coverage.

-The First Committee sessions are well-structured and fall into three distinctive stages:
+The First Committee sessions are structured into three distinctive stages:

 - General debate